Blond11516/yaak-cognito-auth/README.md

 ## Available functions

 - `cognitoUserPassword`: Uses the username-password flow to authenticate with Cognito User Pools.
 Returns the access JWT.
+- `cognitoFederatedIdp`: Uses Cognito's OAuth federation feature to log in with only an email.
+Returns the access JWT.

 ## Planned features